 Why you do not add this and that?

-It’s always great to implement features or changes people want and I did my best to fulfill most of the suggestions I received.
+It's always great to implement features or changes people want and I did my best to fulfil most of the suggestions I received.
 Customers seemed to be pleased and the added features helped bring even more on board.
 Later, I discovered that you must keep a balance as your user base becomes larger, though.

 I understood that I must better evaluate the suggested changes or additions and make sure that all existing customers aren't affected in a big way.
 For example, let's say you find something that can be easily improved but this improvement would make over 1000 projects a pain to be updated.
 You would have to consider it twice on how to approach this situation.